Q: Does DraStic support multiplayer/wifi?

 A: You need an Android device with the following specifications:

 CPU: An ARMv7a processor and NEON support.
-This includes any Cortex-A8, Cortex-A9 except for Tegra 2, Cortex-A15, Scorpion, or Krait processors.
+This includes any Cortex-A8, Cortex-A9, Cortex-A15, Scorpion, or Krait processors.
 ARM11, and MIPS processors are not compatible.
 Tegra 2 and Intel Atom are also supported, but will use a less optimized code path than the ARM/NEON version.

 RAM: At least 256MB on the device.
 Ideally over 128MB free.